ocl-foss-org/.github/profile/README.md

 ## OCL.org is Free.
 Forever.

-The OCL provides free header-only C++ source libraries.
+The OCL provides free header-only C++ source libraries for system developers.

 The libraries are designed to serve C++ developers and are built on top of the Boost C++ Libraries and C++ SL.